· 5 min read

-ANN ARBOR, Mich. — An application submitted by NSF Health Sciences Certification, LLC, a wholly-owned subsidiary of global public health organization NSF International, has been accepted by the Medical Device Single Audit Program (MDSAP) Regulatory Authority Council – putting the certification body on the path to becoming an MDSAP Auditing Organization.
+ANN ARBOR, Mich. — An application submitted by NSF Health Sciences Certification, LLC, a wholly-owned subsidiary of global public health organization NSF, has been accepted by the Medical Device Single Audit Program (MDSAP) Regulatory Authority Council – putting the certification body on the path to becoming an MDSAP Auditing Organization.
 This is the first of three steps for NSF Health Sciences Certification, LLC to become authorized to conduct MDSAP audits.
 Authorization will help alleviate the backlog of audits that is expected as a result of Canada mandating MDSAP on January 1, 2019 and other global market and regulatory drivers.

 MDSAP is a global auditing and monitoring program to improve safety and oversight in manufacturing non-active, active, active implantable and in vitro diagnostic medical devices.
 Recognized MDSAP Auditing Organizations can conduct a single regulatory audit that covers quality management system requirements in ISO 13485 and the specific regulatory requirements of all participating jurisdictions, which include Australia, Brazil, Canada, Japan and the United States.

 Brazil, Japan and Australia utilize MDSAP audit reports as a substitute for their regulatory inspectorates’ reports for medical device applications or authorizations, while the U.S. Food & Drug Administration (FDA) uses them as a substitute for its regulatory inspectorates’ audit reports for routine FDA medical device inspections.